jeancarl/tjbot-rock-papers-scissors/README.md

 The TJBot uses the Watson Visual Recognition service to classify the move in the image captured by the camera.
 The Watson service is trained with three sets of images: rock (closed hand), paper (flat hand), scissors (a fist with the index and middle fingers extended, forming a V).
 It is recommended to have at least 50 images of each move, so ask your friends to give you a hand.

 Create a new classifier in Watson Visual Recognition and upload the three zip files containing the images via the command line shown below.
+Replace API_KEY in the command shown below with the IAM API key for the service.
 When trained, the service provides a classifier ID that can be used in the Node-RED application when calling the Watson Visual Recognition service.

 ```
-curl -X POST -F "scissor_positive_examples=@scissor.zip" -F "rock_positive_examples=@rock.zip" -F "paper_positive_examples=@paper.zip" "https://gateway-a.watsonplatform.net/visual-recognition/api/v3/classifiers?api_key=API_KEY&version=2016-05-20"
+curl -X POST -u "apikey:API_KEY" -F "scissor_positive_examples=@scissor.zip" -F "rock_positive_examples=@rock.zip" -F "paper_positive_examples=@paper.zip" -F "name=rockpaperscissor" "https://gateway.watsonplatform.net/visual-recognition/api/v3/classifiers?version=2018-03-19"
 ```

 ## Node-RED in IBM Cloud